As the name suggests, the Backup option in the Softaculous WordPress Manager lets you make a backup of your WordPress website.

-The backup file includes the website files and database (unless you excluded either when you made the backup).
+The backup file includes both the website files and the database (unless you excluded one of them when you made the backup).
 If you want to just restore the database – and not the website files – then you need to make sure that this box is not ticked.

 By default, the new files are kept.
 If you prefer you can opt to let Softaculous remove all existing website files before it restores the backup.
 If in doubt, leave the box unticked.
 However, if you are restoring a website because it has been compromised then you always want to enable the option.
 Doing so ensures that any malicious files added since you made the backup are removed.

 When you restore the database any content changes made since the backup date are lost.
 You can exclude the database from the restore, and often it is fine to do so.
 For instance, if you are restoring a website to fix an error then you may want to untick the restore database option.
 There is a good change that restoring only the website files solves the issue.
 And if it doesn’t then you can always go back and restore the database.